Bridge indices of spatial graphs and diagram colorings: Computations

 First we alter Hara's graphs by replacing the braids on two strands with braids on $n$ strands as in \autoref{fig:ex_br_par} (left).
 In the specific instance shown in \autoref{fig:ex_br_par} (left) the constituent knots are all $5_2$.

 \begin{fact} Let $G_n$ be the $\Theta$-graph obtained from Hara's graphs by replacing the braids on two strands with braids on $n$ strands.
-Then the bridge index of $G_n$ is less than or equal to $n$. \end{fact}
+Then the unweighted bridge index $\widehat{\beta}(G_n)$ is less than or equal to $n$, and the bridge index $\beta(G_n)$ is less than or equal to $\tfrac{2n+1}{2}$. \end{fact}

 Second we alter Hara's graphs by taking $n$ parallel copies of each edge as in \autoref{fig:ex_br_par} (right).
 For the instance shown in \autoref{fig:ex_br_par} (right) every pair of edges forms an unknot, but not every proper subgraph is trivial: when one edge is deleted, the remaining parallel edge still causes a problem.